Practice and reinforce the concepts from Lesson 5

 Instructions:

-is even:bulb: Tip Even Number Check: Use the modulus operator
+i and set it to 1i is less than or equal to 10 (use <=)i++i is even💡 Tip Even Number Check: Use the modulus operator

-to check if a number is even:
+%to check if a number is even:

 if (i % 2 === 0) {